Chenhui88569/BranchingProcess_CellCycle/README.md

 ## Software Requirements
 MATLAB
 - MATLAB R2021a or later

 R
+- Required only for selected visualization and reporting scripts

 ## Data Availability
 All processed data and simulation outputs required to reproduce the manuscript’s results are included directly within this repository.\